-See SDI-12 sensor support (p.
-42) for additional commands and details of the SDI-12 protocol.
+See Appendix D, SDI-12 Sensor Support (p.
+D-1), for additional commands and details of the SDI-12 protocol.

-8.1.1 Measurements at fast scan rates
+8.1.1 Measurements at Fast Scan Rates

 Using the SlowSequence function allows the SDI-12 instruction to run as a background process, causing minimum interference to other measurements that use the analogue hardware.
-Measuring the ClimaVUE 50 in a SlowSequence section of the program allows faster programs to run as the main scan.
-However, if the data logger is too busy to complete all of its tasks, some slow sequence commands may be skipped, resulting in NANs (not a number) instead of measurements.
+Measuring the sensor in a SlowSequence section of the program allows faster programs to run as the main scan.
+However, if the data logger is too busy to complete all of its tasks, some slow sequence commands may be skipped resulting in NANs instead of measurements.

-18.2 Snow and ice accumulation
+8.2 Snow and Ice Accumulation